KrishMunot/awesome-startup/README.md

 - [Wire](https://wire.com) - The most secure collaboration platform
 - [Feedbear](https://www.feedbear.com/) - Prioritize feature requests to build your roadmap.
 - [Notion](https://www.notion.so/) - All-in-one workspace for notes, tasks, wikis, and databases.
+- [Logit.io](https://logit.io/) - Collaborative visualisation platform with no limits on the number of users or teams.

 # Marketing Tools